AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/handling_interrupts.rst

 be attached to a given protected procedure within a protected object.
 This interrupt specification occurs within the enclosing protected object declaration.
 (Details in a moment.)
-When the enclosing PO is elaborated the run-time library installs that procedure as the handler for that interrupt.
+When the enclosing PO is elaborated, the run-time library installs that procedure as the handler for that interrupt.
 A given PO may contain one or more interrupt handler procedures, as well as any other protected subprograms and entries.